Absence management and measurement

 Used properly, the Employment (Jersey) Law 2003 provides the main legal tools for facilitating absence management.The Health and Safety at Work (Jersey) Law also has an impact on absence management, particularly in relation to risk assessment.

-There is, as yet, no legislation in Jersey that covers disability discrimination.
-Good practice, however, would include an employer's willingness to make 'reasonable adjustments' for employees who become disabled as a result of sickness.
+Under the Disabilty Discrimination Regulation an employer need to make 'reasonable adjustments' for employees who have a disability.
 The types of adjustments that employers might be required to consider include:

 · making physical adjustments to the workplace